osckampala/osckampala.github.io/content/blog/test-of-the-blog.md

 ---
-title: 'Test of the blog'
+title: "Test of the blog"
-date: '2025-04-17'
+date: "2025-04-17"
-slug: 'test-of-the-blog'
+slug: "test-of-the-blog"
-description: 'Just a test of the blog'
+description: "Just a test of the blog"
-author: 'Author'
+author: "Author"
-image: 'public/uploads/tektalentlogo.png'
+image: "public/uploads/tektalentlogo.png"
-category: 'Technology'
+category: "Technology"
 ---

 ## Overview